Project and timeline

 How much will HRE cost?

 HRE is being developed under open-source licence protocols, and will be free to download and install on as many computers as you wish.
-If you can, please help with donations or sponsorships.
-These will be essential to keep the project moving forward.

 Who supports it?